The District Press

 D.C.
 United District Soccer News

-DC United Inter Miami CF recap
+Lionel Messi scores as DC United lose to Inter Miami

 The sellout crowd of over 72,026 made M&T Bank Stadium into a busy ball of energy.
 After a foggy, dreary afternoon, the sun came out just in time for kickoff between the defending champions Inter Miami and a DC United team trying to make Baltimore their home away from home.